helloitsxinyi/helloitsxinyi/README.md

 My other areas of interest include Machine Learning, Tech For Good and knowledge sharing.
 My previous workshops include:
 - Clean Code and software craftsmanship for scientists at a Swiss research institute
 - Linux for systems administrators at a global pharmaceutical company

+Always open to global opportunities and relocation - feel free to reach out at https://www.linkedin.com/in/xinyitay/ !

 - 👩🏻‍💻  Software Engineer
 - :computer: Languages, Tools, Technologies: Python, JavaScript, TypeScript, ReactJS, NextJS, Redux